Obscuretone/obscuretone.github.io/public/posts/en/fork_the_party.md

 That is the opening.

-The shift is not "be more left" in the abstract.
+The shift needs more precision than "be more left" in the abstract.

 The shift is: